 Risk 2: Number of competitors

-Another risk for NIO’s business is definitely the quantity of competitors.
-Many companies have attacked the EV market in search for a niche in the new market or a continuation of their brand in electric powered vehicles.
+Another risk for NIO’s business is definitely the number of competitors.
+Many companies have attacked the EV market in search of a niche in the new market or a continuation of their brand in electric-powered vehicles.

 In both cases, NIO’s competition is intense and will not surrender easily.